-BDM courses are delivered fully online on a trimester basis.
+BDM courses are delivered fully online on a trimester basis for both the part-time and full-time programs.

 Students require a computer, an internet connection (high-speed internet is recommended), and internet browser software to participate in the courses.
 Ideally, students will have a computer with a sound card and speakers to listen to course videos and audio and video conferencing capability to participate in class online web conferencing.
 All courses require a word processing application such as Microsoft Word.
 Individual courses may have additional software requirements.
 Technical assistance is available for all courses.

 Courses are instructor-led, group-based, and structured around weekly sessions.

-Three-credit and 1.5-credit courses usually last for 12 weeks and 6 weeks respectively.
-Students are given the first part of the week to finish the required readings.
-The last half of the week is often dedicated to online discussion exercises or the completion of an assignment.
-Students are expected to spend about 9 hours per week on one course, including approximately 4.5 hours on the required readings and 4.5 hours on an activity such as a discussion exercise or an assignment.
+Three-credit courses last for 12 weeks in the full-time program, and 6 weeks in the part-time program.
+In the full-time program, in most courses students are given the first part of the week to finish the required readings; the last half of the week is often dedicated to online discussion exercises, completion of assignments, or work on other course activities.
+A similar organization applies to the part-time program, except that the overall timeframe of the course is compressed into 6 weeks, such that 2 weeks in the full-time program is equivalent to 1 week in the part-time program.

+Students enrolled in the full-time program are expected to spend about 8 hours per week on each course, including approximately 4 hours on the required readings and 4 hours on course assignments or activities.

+Students enrolled in the part-time program are expected to spend about 16 hours per week on each course, including approximately 8 hours on the required readings and 8 hours on course assignments or activities

 Note that this is a guideline and that these time estimates may vary depending on the course, the weekly session, and the individual student.

 Course discussions are facilitated by a faculty member and include student-student and student-faculty interaction.
-Final assignments are due 1 or 2 weeks after the end of the course.
+For both full-time and part-time programs, final assignments are often due 1 or 2 weeks after the end of the course.

 Most course resources are accessed on the course website.
 However, some courses require students to also purchase a textbook.
 Online course materials include study guides, required readings, academic journals, government publications, links to web articles, supplemental resources, audio, and video.
 Course activities and student assessments include online quizzes, online discussion exercises, and individual assignments.

 For further information and clarification, please contact Student Services.